patrickchirdon/biosortia/README.md

 Root mean squared error: 0.91663

 Test set of CNS compounds vs non CNS compounds it was not trained on r^2 of .78 for logP and .84 for PSA for CNS compounds.
 The non CNS compounds had a r^2 of .97 for PSA.  non CNS compounds had a logP r^2 of 1.

+ms2prop had an r2 of .73 on the independent test set across all the QED properties, we have an r2 of 88%

 https://stackabuse.com/linear-regression-in-python-with-scikit-learn/